-Major League Baseball was turned on its head by COVID-19 this weekend as the Miami Marlins reportedly had 18 players and coaches test positive for the virus.
+Major League Baseball was turned on its head by COVID-19 the last weekend of July as the Miami Marlins reportedly had 18 players and coaches test positive for the virus.
 The concern in all sports has been about the health of players.
 But what would happen in football if coach Bill Belichick of the New England Patriots tested positive?

 Belichick would be a worst-case scenario in that, besides serving as the head coach of the six-time Super Bowl champions, he’s also the de facto general manager and calls the defenses on Sundays.

 NFL general managers may be expecting the unexpected

 The most stunning development of the 2020 NFL draft came with the 26th pick of the first round when the Green Bay Packers selected Utah State’s Jordan Love even though incumbent quarterback Aaron Rodgers seemingly has several good seasons left.

 The Packers must believe they’ve found their quarterback for a couple of years down the road.
 But what if their motivation on draft day was planning for the possibility of COVID-19 taking Rodgers out of the lineup?
 Perhaps the Packers see Love as the guy who can acclimate to the job faster than any available No. 2’s in a league that barely has 32 No. 1 quarterbacks.

 If that’s the case and Love does have to be called upon, then the Packers may have assuaged the biggest worry that a general manger or head coach could have.